pandoc-scholar/pandoc-scholar/README.md

       institute: University of California, Berkeley
 ```

-### Insitute address
+### Institute address

-Often it is not enough to give just a name for insitutes.
+Often it is not enough to give just a name for institutes.
 It is hence possible
 to add arbitrary fields.
-The name must then explicitely be set via the *name*
+The name must then explicitly be set via the *name*
 field of the institute entry:

 ``` yaml